OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

 new maintainers.

-Being a free & open-source project, the GDAL project will apply stronger scrutiny to code that require a binary SDK and encourage contributors to submit code additions that do not depend on such binary SDK or license such SDK under free & open-source license terms.
+Being a free & open-source project, the GDAL project will apply stronger scrutiny to code that requires a binary SDK and encourage contributors to submit code additions that do not depend on such binary SDK or license such SDK under free & open-source license terms.